trek-view/basecamp/_posts/2022-05-27-calculating-heading-of-gopro-video-using-gpmf-part-1.md

 The example used extracted equirectangular frames.
 However, in the case of videos there are more efficient ways to achieve the same thing, as I'll show you in this post.

-Assuming the yaw is off by a fixed direction during the video, for example the camera was facing the wrong direction, this is quite easy using ffmpeg.
+Assuming the yaw is off by a fixed direction during the video, for example the camera was facing the wrong direction or the monopod was angled slightly left or right for the duration of the video, this is quite easy using ffmpeg.

 I'll use the same World Lock example video from last week.